MilestoneSystemsInc/MilestoneSystems.PowerShell.MediaDB/docs/commands/en-US/Open-MediaDatabase.md

 ### -Path

-Specifies the file path to a `cache.xml` file at the root of a media database folder.
+Specifies the file path to a `cache.xml` file at the root of a media database folder, or a media database folder containing a cache.xml file.

 ```yaml
 Type: String